An Update on Tree Injury and the Status of Imprelis Herbicide

 Reporting tree injury, and information from DuPont:

-The Pennsylvania Dept. of Agriculture is aware of tree injury resulting from applications of Imprelis herbicide, and is collecting information and investigating reports of suspected damage.
+The Pennsylvania Department of Agriculture is aware of tree injury resulting from applications of Imprelis herbicide, and is collecting information and investigating reports of suspected damage.
 EPA is also collecting information on possible adverse effects to trees and is asking concerned individuals to fill out a form - forms can be obtained by emailing Peter Landschoot.

 DuPont Profession Products has released letters to turf professionals and turf distributors who have purchased and sold Imprelis explaining the tree injury situation; offering the services of 20 independent, certified arborists for evaluation of claims; and providing directions on how to deal with injured trees.
 Representatives from DuPont have visited many sites to collect information and assess each situation.
 Recently, DuPont distributed a letter from Michael McDermott, Global Business Leader of DuPont Professional Products, on a voluntary suspension of sale of Imprelis, and a product return and refund program for this herbicide.
 The EPA followed this announcement with an order directing the company to immediately halt the sale, use or distribution of Imprelis.
 McDermott asked that individuals holding Imprelis not take any action until contact by DuPont representatives.